 Shahadi Wright, while still excellent, is probably the weakest of the bunch in both her roles.
 Zora, Adelaide and Gabe’s daughter, has some fun moments throughout Us, but her doppleganger Umbrae doesn’t really stand out when compared to her fellow antagonists.
 She’s definitely scary, but easily the least interesting of the bunch.

 Evan Alex’s portrayal of Jason, the son of Adelaide and Gabe, and Jason’s bestial copy Pluto are almost as great as Nyongo’s performances.
 Jason is slightly off even before things start getting crazy, and Pluto’s unnatural movements and sounds harken back to other horrors like The Grudge and Mama.

 Adding to the performances is Us’ soundtrack.
 A few classic hip hop and rock songs along with new, eerie tracks match the intended mood and tone of the film masterfully.
-One thing’s for sure, I won’t be listening to anything from The Beach Boys in the near future…
+One thing’s for sure, I won’t be listening to the Beach Boys anytime in the near future…

 Us’ pacing was impeccable too, as I was on the edge of my seat for the vast majority of the movie’s nearly two-hour runtime.
 I was constantly surprised by the story’s direction as well.
 Peele’s love of the genre and knowledge its tropes allowed him to turn Us into a breath of fresh air for scare junkies, subverting expectations time and time again while adding even more depth to the mystery behind the movie’s events, giving just enough of an explanation to leave us satisfied but craving even more.